-Return of Prodigal Son was written shortly after my foster Dad's death (June 10, 1980).
-I have had it tucked away for years but want to share it with you now as to why the words: "And put a ring on his hand, and shoes on his feet" (Luke 15:22) have become so dear to me!
+Return of Prodigal Son was written shortly after my foster Dad's death.
+I have had it tucked away for many years but want to share it with you now as to why the words: "And put a ring on his hand, and shoes on his feet" become so dear to me!
 (Comment)

 Picture was taken when we first came to live with the Burner's.

 Let's go back to the beginning.
 My foster Dad accepted guardianship of my sister and I when we were 7 and 8 years old.
 He raised us as if we were his own and we lacked for nothing.
-We attended God's house of worship regularly and all seemed to be going well with our family.
-Our foster Dad wanted to adopt us but my birth dad would not allow it; so my foster dad changed our last name to Burner.
+We attended God's house of worship regularly (except our foster Dad) and all seemed to be going well with our family.
+Our foster Dad wanted to adopt us but my birth dad would not allow it; so our last name was changed legally to Burner.

 However, as I grew older my foster Dad and I (who I will refer to as Dad as he did raise my sister and I) did not agree on everything and I'm sure he oftentimes became very frustrated with me.
-After finishing High School; I entered Business College but after eight months was taken out of school due to riotous living as that of the Prodigal Son.
+After finishing High School; I entered Business College but after eight months was withdrawn from that environment due to riotous living as the Prodigal Son.